What is Delta 8 THC?

 THC is most often available in three different types or strains.
 These differ in the part of the body that they’re most likely to stimulate.
 This includes Sativa-dominant strains, which are more cerebral focused, and Indica-dominant strains which are more body-centric.
 If you’re on the fence about these two, there are also hybrid strains which are considered to be 50/50 options for those that want an all-encompassing experience.

 These are some key terms to add to your cannabis vocabulary if you’re trying out THC products.
 The effects of THC can be enjoyable for some, and jarring for others.
-THC products have been linked to psychosis, which is described as hearing or seeing things that aren’t there increased anxiety, and paranoia.
-First-time THC users might experience this, so remember this if you’re considering THC products.
-Although THC is notorious for these effects, it’s also incredibly healing as a medicinal tool.
+First-time THC users might experience higher heart rate, so remember this if you’re considering THC products.
+Although THC is notorious for these effects, it’s also incredibly healing.
 THC promotes relaxation and helps many people destress.
-THC can also relieve certain pains and can stimulate your appetite.

 When choosing between CBD and THC, consider the effects you want to go for.
 Both of these cannabis-derived chemicals are effective at providing relief, but they offer different after-effects.
 Before adding either to your regimen, consult with a medical professional to learn more about how they might impact you.